blj/timelog/README.md

 ## Welcome to Timelog

-Timelog is no-fluff, open source, time logging system in Excel for individuals to keep track of time spent doing tasks.
+Timelog is a easy to use, simple, time logging system in Excel for individuals to keep track of time spent doing tasks.

 Features: